As They Made Us: Production

 In September 2019, it was reported that actress Mayim Bialik would make her feature-film writing and directing debut with the drama, As Sick as They Made Us.
 In November 2019, it was announced that Dustin Hoffman, Candice Bergen, Simon Helberg and Olivia Thirlby would star.
 In a December 2020 interview, Bialik said that it would be filmed after the COVID-19 pandemic.

 In April 2021, it was reported that Dianna Agron had replaced Thirlby due to the schedule disruption caused by the pandemic.
 In June 2021, Justin Chu Cary and Charlie Weber joined the cast, as filming commenced in New Jersey.

 The film was reportedly inspired by Bialik's experience with her father's death a few years prior.

 Release

 In February 2022, the film was acquired by Quiver Distribution, which released it in theaters and on VOD April 8, 2022.
+The original title for the film was, As Sick as They Make Us, which is a line from the film; but was shortened to its present title just before its release.

 Reception

 On the review aggregator website, Rotten Tomatoes, 81% of 21 reviews are positive, with an average rating of 6.9/10.
 Metacritic, which uses a weighted average, assigned the film a score of 61 out of 100, based on eight critics, indicating "generally favorable" reviews.

 The New York Times gave the film a positive review, describing it as an "engagingly compassionate directorial debut", and praising the ensemble's adept performances, particularly Agron's portrayal.

 In her review for RogerEbert.com, film critic Christy Lemire gave the film 2.5 stars out of 4.
 She noted that the film finds strong moments in understated scenes, allowing for nuanced character dynamics.
 She highlighted an initial unevenness in the movie's pacing, stemming from the alternating narrative structure, but acknowledged the film's effectiveness in portraying everyday moments, and the sensitive handling of themes related to loss and family dynamics, with Agron's performance particularly noteworthy.

 Variety praised Agron's subtle performance, and acknowledged Bialik's strategic use of seasoned actors, like Hoffman and Bergen.
 The review commended the director's adept handling of storytelling rhythms, and the film's insights into grief and relationships, although it noted that it leaves a "minor, even inconsequential" impression compared to other films in its thematic genre.

 William Bibbiani of TheWrap praised Bialik's "impressive feature debut", describing it as a "sensitive portrayal of end-of-life care".
 He noted that Bialik finds a "shocking amount of pity" for the protagonist's abusive parents, and lauded Bergen's standout performance as a self-centered matriarch.
 While acknowledging some unevenness in the film's construction, particularly in attempts to de-age Hoffman, and editing nuances, Bibbiani underscored its triumph as a character-driven showcase.